Difference between Gross Income vs Net Income

 - Gross income is the amount without any adjustments and appropriations while net income is the amount left after reducing all expenses, interest, taxes, losses, and appropriations like a dividend.

-Below is the list of points describe the comparison between Gross Income vs Net Income
+Below is the 6 topmost comparison between Gross Income vs Net Income.

 |Definition||It is the total income of any business or individual without any deductions or expenses.||It is the residual income which is obtained after deducting various expenses and taxes from the gross income.|